transdim/transdim.github.com/papers.md

 order:  4
 ---

-> **transdim** project is from our papers, please cite the following papers if they help your research.
+> **transdim** project is from the following papers, please cite these papers if they help your research.